garvit2435/Firewalld/README.md

 # Firewalld
-Task 4: Firewall Setup and Configuration Features:  Install and set up firewalld using nftables on a linux virtual machine.
+Firewall Setup and Configuration Features:  Install and set up firewalld using nftables on a linux virtual machine.
 Use trusted-zone, internal-zone, and public-zone.

 ## Setting up Firewalld on a Linux Virtual Machine